flying-chicks/gated_fusion_network/README.md

-# A Deep Multimodal Fusion Framework For Recognizing Faculty Homepages
+# A Multimodal Generative and Fusion Framework for Recognizing Faculty Homepages

 ## Main components
  This framework mainly consists of two components: Multimodal Generative Adversarial Nets and Gated Fusion Network.